1934 - ***

 1932 - **

-A lengthy scene at campaign headquarters with the ex-wife having a tantrum and threatening to call the cops and have Warren arrested if he doesn't cough up four hundred smackers for alimony is kind of not what pre-codes are all about.
-In real life we have to deal with coughing up dough to people we hate, we don't want to see it in our movies.
-And Kibbee's not as endearing as one would expect.
-He's playing the stupid hick a bit too broadly, flashing his terrible teeth and awesome belly.
-Bette Davis has a pretty thankless role as Williams' girlfriend and right-hand woman, but she's good and spritely... but really --WW scrounging for money to pay a gold digger?
+Funny for sure, and disturbing, but that lengthy scene at campaign headquarters with the ex-wife having a tantrum and threatening to call the cops if WW doesn't cough up four hundred smackers for alimony is not what Warren William pre-codes are all about.
+We don't like seeing him be the victim.
+And Kibbee's not as endearing here as one would expect.
+He's playing the stupid hick a bit too broadly, flashing his terrible teeth and awesome belly like we didn't notice them the first 12 times.
+We get it, Guy, you're a four star rube.
+Meanwhile Davis has a pretty thankless role as Williams' current girlfriend and right-hand woman.
+She's still good and spritely... but really --WW borrowing money from his own secretary to pay off his gold digging impulse-married ex-wife?
 It's not right we should have to see that.
+Bad enough the production code would pull half his big bad wolf teeth in just two years, for the time we have, he should be left to run wild and howl at the moon unfettered by his past bad choices!

 THE MIND READER